roloje777/mg-bits-and-bytes-blog/_posts/philosophy-and-thinking/2024-07-07-time-management.md

 2. story "look im big, body building measting onsself
 3. being a shitty leader and social health issues
 4. spending time with you people and getting to know them
+5. The only way to grow in a gym